Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal: Methods

 We used the Pre-search Data Conditioning Simple Aperture Photometry (PDCSAP) flux, which has instrumental systematics corrected by the SPOC pipeline \citep{Jenkins_2016}.
 Although PDCSAP processing may introduce spurious effects (e.g. \citet{Nardiello_2022}), the timescales of flares and instrumental trends are sufficiently distinct in our data to justify its use over the uncorrected SAP flux.

-To remove stellar rotational modulation, we applied a third-order Savitzky-Golay filter.
-Following \cite{Davenport_2016} and \cite{Yang_2018}, we selected the filtering window as one-fourth of the dominant period identified by a Lomb-Scargle periodogram.
+To remove rotational modulation, we applied a third-order Savitzky-Golay filter.
+Following \cite{Davenport_2016} and \cite{Yang_2018}, we selected the filtering window as one fourth of the dominant period identified by a Lomb-Scargle periodogram.
 Periods were accepted if the power exceeded 0.1 and the false alarm probability was below 0.01.
-When no significant period was identified, instead, one-fourth of the full length of the light curve was adopted.
+When no significant period was identified, one fourth of the full length of the light curve was adopted.
 Filtering was performed iteratively, masking data points that deviate more than $3\sigma$ above the fit to mitigate flare contamination during detrending.

-CHEOPS light curves were obtained from \cite{Bruno_2024}, who performed photometry on 60-pixel imagettes centered on the target stars.
+CHEOPS light curves were obtained from \cite{Bruno_2024}, who performed photometry on 60-pixel imagettes centred on the target stars.
 Imagettes photometry enables CHEOPS's highest cadence of 3 seconds.
-Individual visits of each target were combined to create a single light curve per target.
+Individual visits were combined to create a single light curve per target.
 In total, we obtained around 52 days of observation for the 110 M dwarfs.
 The light curves were processed with the CHEOPS Data Reduction Tool \citep{Morgado_2022, Fortier_2024} and normalised using low-order polynomial fits.
 Full details of imagettes processing can be found in \cite{Bruno_2024}.
-The same third-order Savitzky-Golay filter was applied to the CHEOPS data, using the rotation period identified from TESS where available.
-If no period was found, or if the target had no TESS light curve, we used one-fourth of the CHEOPS light curve duration as the filtering window.
+The same Savitzky-Golay filter was applied to the CHEOPS data, using the rotation period identified from TESS where available.
+If no period was found, or if the target had no TESS light curve, we used one fourth of the CHEOPS light curve duration as the filtering window.